 18.104.22.168 Laboratory Workcards

-Laboratory workcards have been designed to facilitate the recording of test data, computations, and results not recorded in SM.
+Laboratory workcards have been designed to facilitate the recording of test data, computations, and results not recorded in AWP.
 These forms shall be used where applicable, and the individual performing the testing shall initial the form.
 When additional sheets are required, they shall be securely attached to the form and considered as an integral portion of the form.
 After the materials have been reported, the workcards will be filed and maintained in the Laboratory for three years and then transferred to Central Office archives for a period of five years.

 22.214.171.124 Material File Retention